scooterw/tairu/README.md

 ```

-Tairu relies on a valid configuration object assigned to `Tairu::CONFIG`
+Tairu relies on a valid configuration object assigned to `Tairu.config`

 This may be read from a yaml file (see example above) using `Tairu::Configuration.config_from_file(file_name)`